Dhruv64/csye7230-project/README.md

 - **Backend:**
   - Node.js & Express.js for REST API development
   - MongoDB/PostgreSQL for database management
-  - JWT for authentication and authorization
+  - Clerk for authentication and authorization

 - **Deployment:**
   - Docker for containerization